-When a company is experiencing problems with cashflow, even if it is not yet technically insolvent, it may be difficult to keep up with taxes.
-Unfortunately, paying taxes late can send up a red flag to HMRC that your company is potentially insolvent and this is where your worries can begin in earnest.
-It is not a good idea to keep the taxman waiting because the new system in place is quick to spot late payers.
+When a company is experiencing cash flow problems, paying taxes such as VAT and PAYE, is often one of the first things which director’s fall behind on.
+Her Majesty’s Revenue & Customs (HMRC) is the most common business creditor and the majority of insolvent companies will owe some form of debt to HMRC.
+Paying taxes late can send up a red flag to HMRC that your company is on the road to becoming, or already is insolvent, and this is where your worries can begin in earnest.
+It is not a good idea to keep the taxman waiting because the new electronic system in place is quick to spot late payers.

 At anytime you can speak to one of our many clients to gain first hand experience of how we helped and supported them through the financial difficulties they encountered.